Three large standing neputa statues

 Google Maps

-Thanks to the passionate efforts of the people of Goshogawara, this giant Tachineputa has been revived after 90 years.
+Thanks to the passionate efforts of the citizens of Goshogawara, the giant Tachineputa float has been revived after 90 years.

-The Tachineputa Museum, where you can view it up close at any time, is the perfect spot for sightseeing in Aomori Prefecture.
-Why not visit and experience the excitement of summer for yourself?
+The Tachineputa Museum, where you can see it up close at any time, is the perfect spot for sightseeing in Aomori Prefecture.
+Why not visit and experience the excitement of summer?